DesignandHuman/biophonie/CONTRIBUTING.md

 If you would like to contribute code:
 1. Please note that any contribution should follow the [code of conduct](https://github.com/DesignandHuman/biophonie/blob/master/CODE_OF_CONDUCT.md)
 2. Please familiarize yourself with the install process, the development process and the deployment at the bottom of this document.
 All contributions to the project must reflect its development standards.
+As such, respect of `ktfmt` and `detekt` is required.
 3. Ensure that existing pull requests and issues don’t already cover your contribution or question.
 If your planned contribution involves significant changes to the application, consider opening a new issue to discuss your design before beginning work.
 4. Pull requests are gladly accepted.
 If your PR makes changes that developers should be aware of, please be sure to update the [CHANGELOG](https://github.com/DesignandHuman/biophonie/blob/master/CHANGELOG.md)
 5. When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.